mdozmorov/MDgenomerunner/README.md

 `gr_gene_extract` - given a vector of gene EntrezIDs, or symbols, extract genomic coordinates of the full genes.
 Currently, hg19 only.

 `get_pubmed_graph` - searches a term or phase in PubMed within year limits, and plot a barplot of counts.

+`TCGA_corr` - retrieves correlation statistics between RSEM gene expression of a gene of interest and all other genes in a cancer sybtype from TCGA.